K-J-Q/kitchensink-quiz/README.md

     return em.createQuery(criteria).getSingleResult();
 }
 ```
-and the restriction added into the model/Member.java
+4. The username restriction was added into the `model/Member.java`
 ```
 @Table(uniqueConstraints = {
 	    @UniqueConstraint(columnNames = "email"),